 Some argue proof-of-work has problems.
 As bitcoin mining has become concentrated, some groups have become more powerful than Bitcoin's creator intended.
 You often hear critiques that Bitcoin uses as much energy as all of Argentina or some other nation.
 Recently, a report from the White House said that crypto mining's energy consumption undermines U.S. sustainability goals.
 On the other hand, some argue Bitcoin's energy use is not that bad because the current financial system also uses plenty of energy.

 In a nutshell, these proof-of-X schemes help to verify what transactions are added to the blockchain by way of blocks, which are filled with the latest transactions.
 The winner gets a reward.

 Proof-of-work and proof-of-stake each pick a "winner" – the entity that will create the next block – in a different way.

 With proof-of-work, miners are the participants.
 They are more likely to add additional blocks to the blockchain if they have more computational power, which is fueled by electricity.

 In proof-of-stake, miners are more likely to win additional blocks if they have more money – ether, in the case of Ethereum.
 In other words, proof-of-stake relies on "proof" of how much "stake" users have.

 Critics argue it hasn't yet been proven that proof-of-stake can eradicate all these problems.
 But advocates think it could be the way forward.

 How does Ethereum's proof-of-stake work?

-The most ambitious proof-of-stake rollout to date is Ethereum 2.0, a series of upgrades intended to transition Ethereum from proof-of-work to proof-of-stake.
+The most ambitious proof-of-stake rollout to date is the Merge, a series of upgrades that transitioned Ethereum from proof-of-work to proof-of-stake.
 Here's how it works, at a high level.